CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/BulkMoDeepClonerAllOf.md

 `func (o *BulkMoDeepClonerAllOf) UnsetExcludeProperties()`

 UnsetExcludeProperties ensures that no value is present for ExcludeProperties, not even an explicit nil
+### GetReferenceNameSuffix

+`func (o *BulkMoDeepClonerAllOf) GetReferenceNameSuffix() string`

+GetReferenceNameSuffix returns the ReferenceNameSuffix field if non-nil, zero value otherwise.

+### GetReferenceNameSuffixOk

+`func (o *BulkMoDeepClonerAllOf) GetReferenceNameSuffixOk() (*string, bool)`

+GetReferenceNameSuffixOk returns a tuple with the ReferenceNameSuffix field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReferenceNameSuffix

+`func (o *BulkMoDeepClonerAllOf) SetReferenceNameSuffix(v string)`

+SetReferenceNameSuffix sets ReferenceNameSuffix field to given value.

+### HasReferenceNameSuffix

+`func (o *BulkMoDeepClonerAllOf) HasReferenceNameSuffix() bool`

+HasReferenceNameSuffix returns a boolean if a field has been set.

+### GetReferencePolicy

+`func (o *BulkMoDeepClonerAllOf) GetReferencePolicy() string`

+GetReferencePolicy returns the ReferencePolicy field if non-nil, zero value otherwise.

+### GetReferencePolicyOk

+`func (o *BulkMoDeepClonerAllOf) GetReferencePolicyOk() (*string, bool)`

+GetReferencePolicyOk returns a tuple with the ReferencePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReferencePolicy

+`func (o *BulkMoDeepClonerAllOf) SetReferencePolicy(v string)`

+SetReferencePolicy sets ReferencePolicy field to given value.

+### HasReferencePolicy

+`func (o *BulkMoDeepClonerAllOf) HasReferencePolicy() bool`

+HasReferencePolicy returns a boolean if a field has been set.

 ### GetSource

 `func (o *BulkMoDeepClonerAllOf) GetSource() MoMoRef`